nbren12/uwnet/README.md

 ## Setup

-The software requirements for this project are more complicated than most python data analysis projects because it uses several unique tools for running python codes from an atmospheric model written in Fortran.
-However, the entire workflow is containerized with [docker][docker], and can be run wherever docker is installed.

-### Obtaining permission to use SAM
+## Obtaining permission to use SAM

 The System for Atmospheric Modeling (SAM) is a key part of the pre-processing pipeline and prognostic evaluation of this machine learning project, but it is